sanderjo/busybox-nzbget/README.md

 busybox-nzbget
 ==============

-docker image for NZBget on busybox.
+A x86_64 docker image for NZBget on busybox.
 Total size is about 15 MB.

 Create Image
 ------------